-The trauma resulted in the amputation of her right leg below the knee, a tendon graft from her right leg to her left leg, several painful surgeries to remove sand and debris from injury sites in her right thigh and left calf, and many blood transfusions.
+The motorboat propeller incident that happened in Chatham, Massachusetts on Saturday August 13, 2016, resulted in the amputation of Jackie’s right leg below the knee, a tendon graft from her right leg to her left leg, several painful surgeries to remove sand and debris from injury sites in her right thigh and left calf, and many blood transfusions.

 Jackie will require several prosthetics and adaptations to allow her to run the softball bases, snowboard, drive her Jeep, and live her life to its fullest potential.
 There are many amazing technologies that can help her achieve this, however insurance only covers a portion.
 Jackie’s goal is to obtain an adaptive prosthethic to help her achieve her goal of snowboarding since her accident.